20% Down – 30 Days (If you need a little more time we will work with you). Defaulting on a lay-a-way will result in a $25.00 charge.

 Primers and powders may be purchased with a CT Pistol Permit, CT Eligibility Certificate or CT Long Gun Certificate, or valid state Driver’s License.

-ACTIVE MILITARY members will need to produce their Military ID.
+ACTIVE MILITARY members will need to produce their Military ID and active duty orders for Connecticut.
 Hoffman’s also requires that active military members produce proof of CT residency (CT Driver’s License with CT address or a copy of Permanent Duty Orders).

 Regular handguns may not be purchase solely with the DOD identification.
 However, assault pistols (those having a threaded barrel) may be purchased WITH a CT Pistol Permit and CT residency.